Why is opening a cloud kitchen a good idea?

 Better expansion opportunities

 The best thing about cloud kitchens is that you don’t need heavy investments to begin.
 You can start small but expand fast.
-Once you build a brand and get loyal customers, expanding to new localities and even new menu variety gets easier.
-Let’s take the example of Faasos, today it runs 160+ kitchens and 4 brands including Faasos, Behrouz Biryani, Oven Story and Firangi Bake.
+Once you build a brand and get loyal customers, expanding to new localities and even new menu varieties gets easier.
+Let’s take the example of Faasos, today it runs 160+ kitchens and 4 brands including Faasos, Behrouz Biryani, Oven Story, and Firangi Bake.

 Saving on overhead costs